 When we solve the ODE on $[0,T]$ with $h=T/N$, we have $(1+hL_1)^n\leq(1+hL_1)^N=\left(1+\frac{L_1 T }{N}\right)^{N}\leq e^{L_1T}$.
 This means all terms $\{\|e_n\|\}_{1\leq n\leq N}$ can be upper bounded by $(e^{L_1T}-1)\frac{M_1^2M_2L_2}{L_1}h$. \end{proof}

-\begin{remark} In order to make our argument clear and concise, we omitted the errors introduced by the approximation of ReLU function $\psi_\lambda$.
-Careful analysis on how well $\nabla\psi_\lambda$ can approximate a general gradient field is among our future research directions. \end{remark}
+\begin{remark} In order to make our argument clear and concise, we omitted the errors introduced by the approximation of ReLU function $\psi_\nu$.
+Careful analysis on how well $\nabla\psi_\nu$ can approximate a general gradient field is among our future research directions. \end{remark}

 \begin{remark} The convergence property of the Stochastic Gradient Descent method (mainly Adam method) used in our Algorithm \ref{semi-backward_2} is not discussed in details.
 One can check its convergence analysis in the paper \cite{kingma2014adam}.
 Based on our experiences, for most of the smooth potential functions $V \in \mathcal{V}$ with diffusion coefficient ${D}$ not too small (i.e. ${D} > 0.1$), our algorithm shows convergent behavior and produces accurate result when checking against the true solution if it is possible. \end{remark}